RedFT/nnet/README.md

 $ ./get_cifar10_dataset.sh
 ```

-Then the project's root directory:
+Then from the project's root directory:
 ```bash
 $ nosetests -v
 ```